mdsimon2/RPi-CamillaDSP/README.md

 A brief note on micro SD cards, I've been using a 32 GB Sandisk Extreme Pro, others have mentioned they have had good experience with 32 GB Sandisk Ultras.
 I do not think the specific micro SD card is super important but if things seem slow or you have data corruption issues you might try one of the cards mentioned above.
 I've also had good luck with USB SSDs but prefer SD cards as they keep everything tidier.

-Open Raspberry Pi Imager and select your desired OS and micro SD card.
+Open Raspberry Pi Imager, select your desired RPi, OS and micro SD card.
 Setup your hostname, username, password, SSH and wifi settings and click the Write button to write OS to micro SD card.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/raspberrypi_imager_settings.png" alt="raspberrypi_imager_settings" width="300"/>